srctaha/client-said-yes/content/posts/rethinking-card-and-krueger.md

 When David Card and Alan Krueger compared fast-food employment in New Jersey (which raised its minimum wage) against Pennsylvania (which did not), their finding was revolutionary: **employment did not fall**.
 In fact, it rose slightly.

 The study challenged decades of textbook predictions, where a binding minimum wage was assumed to cut jobs.
-More importantly, it helped launch the [credibility revolution](https://en.wikipedia.org/wiki/Credibility_revolution) in economics, a move toward natural experiments and data-driven causal inference.
+More importantly to me though, it helped launch the [credibility revolution](https://en.wikipedia.org/wiki/Credibility_revolution) in economics, a move toward natural experiments and data-driven causal inference.

 ## The Donor Pool Dilemma